NaoTomori10/Computing/REVENGE :D.md

 "I like you too."
 I finally manage.
 He froze in his tracks.

 I could not resist it anymore.
-I ran up behind him and threw my arms aroudn him, resulting in a awkward yet sweet hug.
+I ran up behind him and threw my arms around him, resulting in a awkward yet sweet hug.

 He tried to move, but i stopped him, "Let's just stay in this position for a while more, please."
 I say, before resting my head on his shoulder and closing my eyes.